Celebrating 20 Years of Life Unscripted

 Stories from our backyard and around the world.

-Doc Edge's Oscar-qualifying awards night will be held on Thursday 3 July 2025 at Grand Millennium Auckland.
+Doc Edge’s Oscar-qualifying awards night was held on Thursday 3 July 2025 at Grand Millennium Auckland.

 Winners